 Step 5 — Distribution and Channel Optimization

-Distribution must be treated as a targeted engineering task, not an afterthought.
+Distribution should be seen as a focused engineering task, not something to consider later.
 Repurposed assets perform best when formats, cadence, and CTAs are tuned to each channel; a single blog post can yield a week of high-impact touchpoints if sliced correctly and tracked with a minimal attribution schema.
 Below are channel-specific best practices, one practical optimization tip per channel, a 30-day distribution calendar you can implement immediately, and a compact tracking setup to prove what’s working.

 Channel-specific best practices for repurposed assets